“Where is your favourite place?”

 From there we headed to Lake Louise, becoming more inebriated by the second on snowy mountains and glittering lakes, hearty poutine dinners and walks among the pines.
 We rode horseback to a teahouse atop a mountain where it snowed in the middle of June as I cupped hot chocolate in woollen mittens.
 Then we trotted back down to sunbathe in canoes across turquoise waters.

-Lake Louise's own gondola was paralysing.
-The vast skyline was just the beginning; we where in bear country.
+Lake Louise’s own gondola was paralysing.
+The vast skyline was just the beginning; we were in bear country.
 We rode on those chairs round and round, up and down until finally, at last, the passing cable pointed.
 There he was.
 Velvet thick fur, a slight hunch and a snarling snout.
 The great Grizzly.